yugabyte/yugabyte-db/docs/content/latest/explore/indexes-constraints/partial-index-ycql.md

 </ul>

 Partial indexes allow you to improve the query performance by reducing the index size.
 The smaller index size will be faster to scan and easier to maintain, thereby requiring less storage.
-Indexing works by specifying the rows defined by a conditional expression(called the `predicate of the partial index`), typically within the `WHERE` clause of the table.
+Indexing works by specifying the rows defined by a conditional expression(called the `predicate of the partial index`), typically in the `WHERE` clause of the table.
 Partial indexes can be `UNIQUE`.
 A UNIQUE partial index enforces the constraint that for each possible tuple of indexed columns, only one row that satisfies the `index_predicate` is allowed in the table.

 ## Syntax